Williangalvani/patrickelectric.github.io/content/blog/2020/2020-05-05-qmlonline-first-version.md

 To build the project, I changed my approach a couple of times.
 For the first test version, I did my development based in the official documents for [Qt webassembly](https://doc.qt.io/qt-5/wasm.html).
 But, compiling Qt for each machine that I use was a bit of a pain, so I started to use a docker available from this [Qt blog post](https://www.qt.io/blog/2019/03/05/using-docker-test-qt-webassembly).
-And everything was great until newer versions of Qt and emscript started to be available, and after some time searching, I found this great [repository/developer](https://hub.docker.com/r/madmanfred/qt-webassembly/tags) with a couple of Qt containers for webassembly and different emscript versions.
+And everything was great until newer versions of Qt and emscript were released, and after some time searching, I found this great [repository/developer](https://hub.docker.com/r/madmanfred/qt-webassembly/tags) with a couple of Qt containers for webassembly and different emscript versions.

 And after building the project, you can always test it with `python3 -m http.server`.